qiao-xin/DupGen_finder/README.md

 **Note**: We recommend that the "data_directory" or "output_directory" should be given a full path.
 For example, ```/home/the_path_to_your_data_directory/```

+Moreover, to eliminate redundant duplicate genes among different modes per your concern, we provide a stricter version of ***GenDup_finder*** named *GenDup_finder-unique* by which each duplicate gene was assigned to a unique mode after all of the duplicated gene pairs were classified into different gene duplication types.
+The priority of the duplicate genes is as follows: WGD > tandem > proximal > transposed > dispersed.

 ## Result Files
 ### 1 - Duplicated gene pairs:
 - Ath.wgd.pairs